oem/bitcoin-prediction/README.md

 ## What should I check out first

-A good starting point would be to check out the 1.0-oo-initial-rough-lstm notebook.
+A good starting point would be to check out the 01-oo-mae-1-30 notebook.

 It is hopefully well enough documented to get you going.

 ## Models

+### MAE-01/30

+This is the model used in the notebook.
+It uses mean absolute error as loss function and the last 30 datapoints as feature.

 ### MAE-01